 (In German or English) The realist tradition in German literature and film from the 19th century to the present.
 Students are presented with an overview of what German writers and filmmakers have viewed as 'life as it really is' and how they have chosen to represent 'reality' over the past 150 years.
 Prereq: GERM 235 or equivalent for GERM 302; sophomore standing or permission of the instructor for GERM 302E; T. Heidt

 GERM 317 Goethe

 Reading and discussion of Goethe's major works, including selections from his lyric poetry.
 Class discussions in German.
-Prereq: GERM 235 or equivalent; STAFF products, practices and perspectives.
-Prereq: GERM 210 or equivalent; W; T. Heidt
+Prereq: GERM 235 or equivalent; STAFF

 GERM 320 Advanced Conversation and Composition